Now, the VOA Learning English program Words and Their Stories. This program explores the history and usage of common expressions in American English.

-Elvis Presley describes this feeling in the song “Spring Fever.”
+Elvis Presley describes this feeling in his song “Spring Fever.”

-“Spring fever, comes to everyone.
+“Spring fever, it comes to everyone.
 Spring fever, it's time for fun.
-There’s no doubt now, love is everywhere.
+There’s no doubt now, love is in the air.
 Get up, get out, spring is everywhere”

 These days, we use “spring fever” to describe a restless feeling after the long, cold days of winter.

 But the word “spring” is not just a season.
-It is also a verb that means something happening or appearing quickly.
+It is also a verb that means something happened or appeared quickly.